-For many recent graduates, it can be challenging to make the transition from college student to working professional.
+It can be challenging to transition from college student to working professional for recent graduates.
 Trading in the days of thesis papers, library study sessions and campus parties for a full-time office job is a big change, and students who haven't worked in this type of environment before may not be fully prepared for the shift.

 Especially for the millennial generation, it's not easy to get a job in today's economy.
 Forbes reports the millennial unemployment rate rests at about 13 percent while the national average sits at approximately 5 percent.

 Although graduation is months away for most college seniors, it's important to begin preparing yourself for the competitive job market ahead.
 Business News Daily asked Ed Mitzen, founder of Fingerpaint Marketing, and Tres Loch, assistant director of admissions at Rollins College Crummer Graduate School of Business, to share their tips for making a smooth, successful leap into the working world.

 1. Expect your social schedule to change.

 Working eight or more hours each day takes some getting used to, said Loch.
 Don't expect to be able to go out with friends several nights during the week, or stay up until midnight (or later) every night like you did in college.
 Early on, create healthy work habits that contribute to career success.
 Eat well, get enough sleep and maximize your free time to keep a work-life balance.

 Get active on LinkedIn, if you aren't already, and cultivate your professional network through the platform, said Mitzen.
 Add relevant work experience and ask others to endorse your skills and write a recommendation on your profile.
 Remove pictures from college parties from your public profiles, including Facebook, Twitter and Instagram.
 Make your profile picture(s) a standard headshot – a professionally done one is preferred but not required.